dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 id : forall A .
 A -> A = /\A . \(x : A) -> x;
 ~~~

-This a polymorphic version of the identity function, which works on any type.
+This is a polymorphic version of the identity function, which works on any type.
 It has a *universally-quantified* type (using `forall` keyword).
 The body of
 the function is the so-called "big lambda" or "type lambda", which introduces a
 *type variable* `A` (and `forall A` in the type) and then a lambda expression,